tianocore-docs/EDKIIHttpsBootGettingStartedGuide/https_authentication/self-generated_certificate.md

 ```

 **Note: **The .pem file is encoded as BASE64, but only PKCS12 format key can be used when booting to a Microsoft Windows server.
-This requires the last step in process above, converting `server.pem` to `server.pfx`.<BR>
+This requires the last step in process above, converting `server.pem` to `server.pfx`.<BR><BR>
 4. Create a client certificate signed by the CA certificate: